nkulung/WordOfTheDay/README.md

 # WordOfTheDay

-Made using Requests, BeautifulSoup, and urllib3.
+Made with Python using libraries Requests, BeautifulSoup, and urllib3.

-This script scrapes the "Word of the day" from https://www.dictionary.com and displays it for the user to see.
+This script scrapes the "Word of the day" from https://www.dictionary.com and displays it on screen.
-There is a new word everyday and this script allows you to see if with ease everday!